nice-devone/nice-cxone-mobile-sdk-ios/README.md

 ![](https://img.shields.io/badge/security-BlackDuck-blue) ![](https://img.shields.io/badge/security-Veracode-blue)

-# Get Started with CXone Mobile SDK for iOS

-CXone Mobile SDK lets you integrate CXone into your enterprise iOS mobile phone application with operation system iOS 14 and later.

-Developing an iOS app using the CXone Mobile package requires the following:
-- An Apple Mac computer
-- Xcode, downloaded, installed and set up
-- Expertise in developing in Swift
-- An iPhone or iPad to test push notifications or features related with real device

-## Requirements

-- iOS 14.0+
-- Swift 5+

-## SDK Integration
+# SDK Integration
-The sample codes come from a sample app that you can get from [CXone Mobile SDK sample application](https://github.com/nice-devone/nice-cxone-mobile-sample-ios) or [UI Module](https://github.com/nice-devone/nice-cxone-mobile-ui-ios).
+The sample comes from a sample app that you can get from [CXone Mobile SDK sample application](https://github.com/nice-devone/nice-cxone-mobile-sample-ios) or [UI Module](https://github.com/nice-devone/nice-cxone-mobile-ui-ios).

 > Important: Complete each of these tasks in given order.

-### Import SDK Package to Xcode

-1. Open Xcode.
-2. Navigate to `File > Swift Packages > Add Package Dependency...`
-3. Enter the SDK repository URL https://github.com/nice-devone/nice-cxone-mobile-sdk-ios in the search bar.
-4. Select a **Dependency Rule** and specify where you want to save the project.
-Select your new Xcode project in  **Add to Project**.
-5. Finish package import process with click on **Add Package**.

-### Configure OAuth
+## Configure OAuth
 If you're using OAuth to authenticate your app users, use the steps below.
 Otherwise, skip this section.
 This must occur just before the  `connect()` method in your application.

 CXone Mobile SDK supports OAuth 2.0.
 You can access OAuth 2.0 APIs using a bearer token.
 A bearer token is a single string sent in an HTTP Authorization header to act as the authentication of the API request.
 The string can be any length.